dbonfigli/sts-phased-rollout-operator/README.md

 ### Resource Example

-This is an example of `PHasedRollout` resource:
+This is an example of `PhasedRollout` resource:

 ```yaml
 apiVersion: sts.plus/v1alpha1